This guide supports NUS researchers to:

 You may also refer the following guides when you make decisions.

 Researchers should resolve and clarify data ownership and intellectual property rights issues early in the research data lifecycle.
-If you are not sure if you have the rights to share your research data, please contact NUS Research Compliance and Integrity Office (RCIO) for more information.
+If you are not sure if you have the rights to share your research data, please contact NUS Academic and Research Compliance and Integrity Office (ARCIO) for more information.

 Researchers must ensure that ethical approval is secured prior to the commencement of any research and research data sharing if appropriate.
-Researchers should always refer to NUS Research Compliance and Integrity Handbook for detailed guidelines.
+Researchers should always refer to NUS Code and Procedures for Academic and Research Integrity for detailed guidelines.

 Informed Consent for Data Sharing